Should you borrow from your 401K?

 - If you leave your employer, you will need to repay the loan in full before you file that year’s tax return.
 You cannot borrow from an old 401K plan if you’re not currently employed at that company.

 Why is it usually a bad idea?

-- To administer your loan, your 401K plan may charge fees that may be more costly than other options.
+- Your 401K plan may charge fees that may be more costly than other options.

 - If your loan is not repaid, the IRS will treat the loan as a distribution and you will owe income tax and, in most cases, a penalty on the outstanding amount.
-This will be a costly loan and, you’ll have less money saved for retirement.
+This will be costly and, you’ll end up with less money saved for retirement.

 - Some plans may not allow you to make contributions while you are repaying a loan.
 That can also be costly, especially if your employer offers a match that you’re now not receiving.

 - If your credit score is poor.
 There’s no credit check when you borrow from yourself so this may be the only source of credit available to you, or the least expensive option.

 - If you have the confidence that your job is secure and the discipline to consistently repay this loan in a relatively short period.